 * * *

-STAY TUNED for more fab posts!
+STAY TUNED for next week’s fab posts.

-If you enjoyed this post, we invite you to register for The Displaced Dispatch, a round up of weekly posts from The Displaced Nation, with seasonal recipes, book giveaways and other extras.
+If you enjoyed this post, we invite you to register for The Displaced Dispatch, a round up of weekly posts from The Displaced Nation, and much, much more.
 Register for The Displaced Dispatch by clicking here!